-Star Wars: The Rise of Skywalker brought an end to the Skywalker saga when the movie hit theaters earlier this month.
+Star Wars: The Rise of Skywalker brought an end to the Skywalker saga when the movie hit theaters in Dec.
+2019.
 But even as the culmination of nine films spanning decades, the movie was in many ways overshadowed by the Star Wars television series The Mandalorian.
 Or more specifically, the character Baby Yoda.

-Baby Yoda was by far the breakout pop culture star of 2019.
+Baby Yoda, or The Child, was by far the breakout pop culture star of 2019.
 The buzz and hype around The Mandalorian, a centerpiece of the Disney+ streaming service, was already insanely high before it premiered.

 Any time something or someone is making this big of an impact on pop culture, late night television takes notice.
 Baby Yoda and The Mandalorian were no exception especially considering that many late night hosts are Star Wars fans themselves.
 With that in mind, let’s look at how Baby Yoda took over late night in 2019